-Catch-up contributions to retirement savings accounts like IRAs and 401(k)s just got a boost from the SECURE 2.0 Act of 2022, which was signed into law by President Biden on December 29, 2022.
+Catch-up contributions to retirement savings accounts like IRAs and 401(k)s just got a boost from the SECURE 2.0 Act, which was signed into law by President Biden on December 29, 2022.
 That means people approaching retirement age can pack more into their retirement accounts before they actually retire.
 This is just one of many changes to the way Americans save for retirement and are taxed in retirement included in the legislation, such as adding a government match for retirement plan contributions and relaxing certain required minimum distribution rules.

 Currently, if you're at least 50 years old, the catch-up contribution rules let you put more money in your retirement savings accounts than what is normally allowed for the year.
 This gives people who delayed saving for retirement – or haven't started yet – a chance to "catch up" a bit and bolster their savings before reaching retirement age.

 In addition to raising certain catch-up contribution amounts, the SECURE 2.0 Act also permits additional increases each year.
 This will help people who are able to contribute more build up their nest egg faster.
 However, some catch-up contributions will soon have to be to Roth accounts.
 This could make it more difficult for certain people to save more now, but it will result in tax-free withdrawals in retirement.
 Take a look below at how catch-up contribution have changed, so you can adjust your retirement-saving strategies for the future accordingly.
 It could save you a lot of money in the long run.

 [Get a free issue of The Kiplinger Tax Letter, with timely tax advice and guidance to help protect your hard-earned wealth as the tax laws change.
 No information is required from you to get your free copy.]

 Catch-Up Contributions to Traditional and Roth IRAs